KarelZe/thesis/references/obsidian/📑notes/👶introduction notes.md

 We recall the existing HSIC estimator V-HSIC in Section 3.1, and its Nyström approximation for two compo- nents in Section 3.2.
 We present our proposed Nyström approximation for more than two components in Section 4.

+In this work, we revisit the question: Given a fixed FLOPs budget,1 how should one trade-off model size and the number of training tokens?
+To answer this question, we model the final pre-training loss2 𝐿(𝑁, 𝐷) as a function of the number of model parameters 𝑁, and the number of training tokens, 𝐷.
+Since the computational budget 𝐶 is a deterministic function FLOPs(𝑁, 𝐷) of the number of seen training tokens and model parameters, we are interested in minimizing 𝐿 under the constraint FLOPs(𝑁, 𝐷) = 𝐶:
+𝑁𝑜𝑝𝑡 (𝐶), 𝐷𝑜𝑝𝑡 (𝐶) = argmin
+𝑁,𝐷 s.t.
+FLOPs(𝑁,𝐷)=𝐶
+𝐿(𝑁, 𝐷).
+(1)
+The functions 𝑁𝑜𝑝𝑡 (𝐶), and 𝐷𝑜𝑝𝑡 (𝐶) describe the optimal allocation of a computational budget 𝐶. We empirically estimate these functions based on the losses of over 400 models, ranging from under 70M to over 16B parameters, and trained on 5B to over 400B tokens – with each model configuration trained for several different training horizons.
+Our approach leads to considerably different results than that of Kaplan et al. (2020).
+We highlight our results in Figure 1 and how our approaches differ in Section 2.
+Based on our estimated compute-optimal frontier, we predict that for the compute budget used to train Gopher, an optimal model should be 4 times smaller, while being training on 4 times more tokens.
+We verify this by training a more compute-optimal 70B model, called Chinchilla, on 1.4 trillion tokens.
+Not only does Chinchilla outperform its much larger counterpart, Gopher, but its reduced model size reduces inference cost considerably and greatly facilitates downstream uses on smaller hardware.
+The energy cost of a large language model is amortized through its usage for inference an fine-tuning.
+The benefits of a more optimally trained smaller model, therefore, extend beyond the immediate benefits of its improved performance.